Psychological testing: Interest inventories

 Psychological tests include interest inventories.
 These tests are used primarily for career counseling.
 Interest inventories include items that ask about the preferred activities and interests of people seeking career counseling.
-The rationale is that if the individual's activities and interests are similar to the modal pattern for people who are successful in a given occupation, then the chances are high that the individual would find satisfaction in that occupation.
-A widely used interest test is the Strong Interest Inventory, which is used in career assessment, career counseling, and educational guidance.
+The rationale is that if the individual's activities and interests are similar to the modal pattern of activities and interests of people who are successful in a given occupation, then the chances are high that the individual would find satisfaction in that occupation.
+A widely used instrument is the Strong Interest Inventory, which is used in career assessment, career counseling, and educational guidance.

 Neuropsychological tests

-Neuropsychological tests are designed to be an objective and standardized measure of a sample of behavior.
+Neuropsychological tests are designed to assess behaviors that are linked to brain structure and function.
+An examiner, following strict pre-set procedures, administers the test to a single person in a quiet room largely free of distractions.
+An example of a widely used neuropsychological test is the Stroop test.

 Norm-referenced tests

 Items on norm-referenced tests have been tried out on a norming group and scores on the test can be classified as high, medium, or low and the gradations in between.
 These tests allow for the study of individual differences.
 Scores on norm-referenced achievement tests are associated with percentile ranks vis-á-vis other individuals who are the test-taker's age or grade.